About BioPRYN and Pregnancy Testing

 Q. How early in a pregnancy can animals be tested with BioPRYN?

-A. Cattle can be tested for pregnancy 28 or more days following insemination.
+A. Adult cattle can be tested for pregnancy 28 or more days following insemination, virgin heifers can be tested 25 days or more after insemination..
 Animals that are detected open can then be immediately returned to time saving re-synchronization protocols using products such as Estroplan and Gonabreed.

 Q. What is the accuracy of BioPRYN?